edamianreynoso/arc-assb-controller/paper/main_draft.md

-# Affective Regulation Core: A Homeostatic Control Framework for Stable and Safe AI Agents
+﻿# Affective Regulation Core: A Homeostatic Control Framework for Stable and Safe AI Agents

-**Author:** J. Eduardo Damián Reynoso
+**Author:** J. Eduardo DamiÃ¡n Reynoso
 **Affiliation:** Independent Researcher
 **Email:** edamianreynoso@gmail.com
 **Date:** 14 December 2025
-**Status:** v1.2 (arXiv submission draft) [EDITADO]
+**Status:** v1.2 (arXiv submission draft)

 ---

 ## Abstract

 As AI agents become more sophisticated, there is growing interest in endowing them with internal state representations analogous to affective states.
-However, affective states without regulation can lead to instability, perseverative loops (rumination), and vulnerability to manipulation.
+However, without regulation, such states can lead to instability, perseverative loops (a functional analogue to rumination), and vulnerability to manipulation.
 We introduce the **Affective Regulation Core (ARC)**, a control framework inspired by prefrontal cortex functions that maintains stability in agents with internal affective states.
 We also present the **Affective Stability & Safety Benchmark (ASSB)**, a reproducible evaluation protocol with metrics for recovery time, rumination index, and control effort.

 Our experiments across 6 research lines and **15 controller architectures** (including P, PID, LQR, LQI, hierarchical, meta-control, $H_\infty$ robust, and adaptive variants) demonstrate that:
 1. ARC achieves **96.6% average performance with RI=0** (vs. 29.7% for uncontrolled agents) in stability scenarios.